cmoserj/Potions-Model/README.md

 ### Results

-Data used in the paper to generate our plots and results are `csv` files listed under `/Results`.
+Data used in the study to generate our plots and results are `csv` files listed under `/Results`.

 ### Plotting the Data

-Code for generating figures in the paper is located in `/Code/Plots.RMD`.
+Code for generating figures in the manuscript is located in `/Code/Plots.RMD`.